BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/misc/2019-05-17-generating-mandelbrot-fractals.md

 Transferrable objects, in short, are those that you can send to a Web Worker and it will be a true memory transfer.
 The sending thread loses reference to the transferrable (if I try to do anything with `offScreen` after this bit of code, I will get an error), and the receiving thread assumes full control.

-And that is exactly what we want in this case.
-We let the painter do the job of painting so our main thread is free to interact with the user.
+Which is exactly what we want-- we let the painter do the job of painting so our main thread is free to interact with the user.
 It does so in two ways.
 A mouse click event and a key type event.
 I won't go into the code of those.
 They aren't very interesting or pertinent to this article.
 Let's just say, they work and they send a `draw` command to the painter with some parameters.

 <script src="http://gist-it.appspot.com/https://github.com/ScionOfBytes/smooth-mandelbrot/blob/master/js/painter.js"></script>